bdfinst/engineering/drafts/playbooks/delivery-system-improvement-journey.md

 In general, bias should be towards testing **enough**, but not over-testing.
 Tracking the duration of the pipeline and enacting a quality gate for maximum pipeline duration (from PR merge to production) is a good way to keep testing efficient.

-More detailed suggestions can be found on the [Engineering Community testing best practice page](https://engineering.walmart.com/docs/testing/best-practices).
-Suggestions about where to run tests can be found on the [Testing Matrix](https://engineering.walmart.com/docs/testing#testing-matrix).

 After stabilizing the quality signal, we can track where most of the defects are detected and the type of defects they are.
 Start tracking the trends for the number of defects found in each environment and the root cause distribution of